jrs0/hbr_uhbw/pyhbr/docs/design.md

 !!! note

-    This table only contains codes that are in a code group (i.e. the function making `codes` should filter out codes not in any group).
+    This table only contains codes that are in a code group (i.e. the function making `codes` should filter out codes not in any group; the `group` column is not NaN).
 If all codes are required, make a code group "all" which contains every code.
 Note that codes occupy multiple rows in the `codes` table if they are in more than one group (take care when counting rows).
 In these cases, a duplicate code is identified by having the same `code`, `position` and `type` values, but a different group.

 #### Demographics